adambard/learnxinyminutes-docs/tcl.html.markdown

 set greeting "Hello, $person(name)"

-# The "variable" command can also be used to set variables.
-To precisely
+# "variable" can be used to declare or set variables.
+In contrast with "set",
-# control which namespace a variable exists in, use it instead of "set':
+# which uses both the global namespace and the current namespace to resolve a
+# variable name, "variable" uses only the current namespace:
 variable name New

-# Create a namespace with the "namespace" eval command.
-A namespace can
+# "namespace eval" creates a new namespace if it doesn't exist.
+A namespace
-# contain both commands and variables
+# can contain both routines and variables:
 namespace eval people {
     namespace eval person1 {
         variable name Neo